Princess Inikpi

-Princess Inikpi was the virgin princess of the Igala Kingdom, buried alive to save the kingdom from the doom of the Igala-Benin war in 1515-1516 during the rein of Ata Ayegba Oma-idoko.
-Her status is still standing at her burial spot at Ega market close to river Niger in Idah, Kogi State Nigeria.
+Princess Inikpi was the virgin princess of the Igala Kingdom, buried alive to save the kingdom from the doom of the Igala-Benin war in 1515-1516 during the reign of Ata Ayegba Oma-idoko.
+Her statue is still standing at her burial spot at Ega market close to river Nigern Idah, Kogi State Nigeria.
 Many Igala have named their daughters after her.